Human Development Report 1998

 - Globalization is integrating consumer markets around the world and opening opportunities.
 But it is also creating new inequalities and new challenges for protecting consumer rights;

-- There is a need for the development and application of technologies and methods that are environmentally sustainable for both poor and affluent consumers;
+- Need for the development and application of technologies and methods that are environmentally sustainable for both poor and affluent consumers;

-- There is a need to strengthen public action for consumer education and information and environmental protection and to strengthen international mechanisms to manage consumption's global impacts; and
+- Need to strengthen public action for consumer education and information and environmental protection and to strengthen international mechanisms to manage consumption's global impacts; and

-- There is a need to think globally, and act locally, to build on the initiatives of people and foster synergies in the actions of civil society, the private sector and government.
+- Need to think globally, and act locally, to build on the initiatives of people and foster synergies in the actions of civil society, the private sector and government.